MicrosoftDocs/visualfsharpdocs/docs/conceptual/list.contains['t]-function-[fsharp].md

 # List.contains<'T> Function (F#)

-Evaluates to `true` if the given element is in the given list.
+Evaluates to `true` if the given element is in the input list.

 **Namespace/Module Path:** Microsoft.FSharp.Collections.List